isomerpages/ogp-poe-weikeong/pages/FAQ.md

 quo (where appropriate), creating solutions to problems, improving existing products and services, and most importantly, improving oneself by keeping an open mind, having self-awareness and self-reflection.
-For instance, he learnt everything about starting a business from scratch and built
-<a href="http://ShareShip.co" rel="noopener noreferrer nofollow" target="_blank">ShareShip.co</a>through reading resources online and watching YouTube
+For instance, he learnt everything about starting a business from scratch and created a website through reading resources online and watching YouTube videos.</p>
-videos.</p>
 <p></p>
 </li>
 <li>